The History of Diets & Diet Culture

 The idea that any single diet could be universally sustainable ignores the fact that each person has individualized dietary needs and a unique relationship to food.
 This is why a dietitian’s job is so important.

-Stay tuned for an upcoming post that will explore personalization over generalization, the flawed concept of “eating right,” and a more inclusive approach to nourishment.
-If you remain interested and want to explore further, reach out to our team at CV Wellbeing for expert guidance tailored to your individual needs.
+If you remain interested in unpacking diet culture and want to explore it further, reach out to our team at CV Wellbeing for expert guidance tailored to your individual needs.
 Contact us today to start your journey toward a healthier, happier you!